 Lather it up smooth like leather

 Dry shaves are a no-no!
-Use a shaving gel and a good quality brush to build up a rich lather before you shave.
-Make sure it applies evenly across your skin to create a layer of lubrication and avoid repetitive strokes.
+Use a shaving gel or a shaving cream and a good quality brush to build up a rich lather while you’re on your way to a clean shave look.
+Make sure the shaving cream applies evenly across your skin to create a layer of lubrication and avoid repetitive strokes.

 Phy recommends: The Shave-Easy Smooth Start Shaving Gel